Odden69/dixies_doggy_daycare/README.md

 ### Apply Here Page
 On the apply here page an interested dog owner can fill out a form to make a preliminary application to the daycare center.
 The form contains relevant information to the daycare owner and is a base for the discussions in a future contact.
 Some of the fields are required and some are not where the required ones are marked with an asterix.

-When the form has been filled out the user is sent to a thank you page described in the nest chapter.
+When the form has been filled out the user is sent to a thank you page described in the next chapter.

 The big logo provides a link back to the home page.